Social Work Courses

 An examination of the systems of resource allocation in the United States, the economic foundations upon which these systems are based, their inefficiencies and inequalities, and the means of redistributing resources to eliminate/reduce conditions of poverty.
 Specific reference will be made to those social welfare programs and policies known as income maintenance, including their financing and political development, and their critical analysis through the application of key socioeconomic criteria.
 Prerequisite: SWK 201 and 202 or permission of instructor.

 SWK 329 Generalist Social Work Practice - 3 credits

 An examination of generalist social work practice including values, knowledge and skills needed to work with individuals, groups, communities and organizations.
-Attention will be paid to the links between micro, mezzo, and macro levels of practice reflecting the holistic systems approach central to the social work profession.
+Attention will be paid to the links between micro, mezzo, and macro levels of practice reflecting the generalist systems approach central to the social work profession.
 The course intends to integrate numerous case examples and practice applications to further clarify key social work practice principles and demonstrate how skills are applied in generalist social work practice settings.
-Key topics such as managed care, empowerment in practice, family assessment issues, human diversity and ethical dilemmas will be highlighted to challenge students to think critically.
+Content emphasizes ethical reasoning and the NASW Code of Ethics to challenge students to think critically.

 SWK 339 Field Education in Social Work I (Capstone Experience) - 9 credits